List of Publicly Traded Conglomerates and Holding Firms

 - Textron Inc. (TXT) (Aircraft, defense, financial services, industrial products, tools, vehicles)

-- Graham Holdings Company (GHC) (Education (Kaplan)
+- Graham Holdings Company (GHC) (Education, media, automotive, and healthcare)

 - Icahn Enterprises L.P.
 (Automotive, energy, food packaging, gaming, home fashion, investment, metals, railcar, real estate)